Velma Kelly: Notable portrayals

 Women who have portrayed Velma on the Broadway stage include: Chita Rivera, Caroline O'Connor, Bebe Neuwirth, Jasmine Guy, Reva Rice, Pia Douwes and Ute Lemper.
 She was portrayed by Lisa Kelly in the Irish production.
 Samantha Barks starred as Velma in the 2013 Hollywood Bowl production.

 In 1999, Neuwirth had to go back on stage and play Velma Kelly with only two days' notice because Lemper, who was supposed to play her, was battling laryngitis and the flu for two weeks so her doctor recommended that she take some time off to rest.
 In 1997, Neuwirth won a Tony Award, a Drama Desk Award, and a Fred Astaire Award for her performance as Velma Kelly.
-Neuwirth came back 10 years later and played the other murderess, Roxie Hart.
+Neuwirth came back 10 years later and played the other murderer, Roxie Hart.
 In 2014, she appeared in a limited engagement as Mama Morton.
 The 2002 film version of the musical features Catherine Zeta-Jones as Velma Kelly.
 She received the Academy Award for Best Supporting Actress and a BAFTA Film Award for her role.

 Prior to the 1975 debut of the stage musical, Kelly appeared in the earlier incarnations of Watkins' story.
 In the original non-musical play that debuted on December 30, 1926, and in the silent film version released on December 27, 1927, Velma had no last name and was a smaller role, billed as a "stylish divorcée" among the other inmates at the jail.
 This version of Velma was played by Juliette Crosby in the stage play and by Julia Faye in the silent film.
 In the 1942 film Roxie Hart, she was given the last name Wall and portrayed by Helene Reynolds.